SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 _`Error Classes`:
     Error classes are divided into two groups: persisting errors and retryable errors.
-    Persisting errors will yield the exact same error messge if the exact same request is sent at any later time.
+    Persisting errors will yield the exact same error message if the exact same request is sent at any later time.
     A retryable error may give different results if the exact same message is sent at a later time, i.e. they depend on state information internal to either the SEC-node, the module or the connected hardware.